Ben Hamper

 Bernard Egan "Ben" Hamper (born c.
 1955) is a Michigan-based writer.
 He was born in Flint, Michigan to a family that had many former employees of General Motors amongst its members.
 Hamper also worked for General Motors in Michigan for several years and wrote for Michael Moore's Flint Voice and Michigan Voice.
 He has also worked as a correspondent on several of Moore's television projects.

-Ben also hosted and wrote comedy for Take No Prisoners TV show in Flint.
-This program aired on local community access and documented the Flint underground music scene from 1989 to 1998.
+In addition to hosting the legendary Take No Prisoners radio show on Flint's WFBE from 1981-1990, Ben also hosted and wrote comedy for Take No Prisoners TV show in Flint.
+The program aired on local community access and documented the Flint underground music scene from 1989 to 1998, which has been included in its entirety in the Flint Underground Music Archive.

 In 2006, Hamper launched a new radio show, Soul Possession, on community radio station WNMC-FM in Traverse City, Michigan.
 The show focuses on his extensive collection of obscure soul and funk records and can be heard Friday evenings between 8 and 10 pm ET via the station's audio stream.
 In 2010, Hamper launched another radio show, Head For The Hills, also on WNMC, focusing on his obscure collection of classic and obscure Country records.

 His memoir, Rivethead: Tales from the Assembly Line, published in 1991, is an autobiographical account of his life in Flint and subsequent employment on the General Motors assembly line between 1977 and 1988 when he was laid off.